pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-8080.md

 The RC2014-8085 support consists of two subtypes specifically for use with the 8085 CPU Module.

-The `basic85` subtype produces a HEX file for use with the [Microsoft Basic ROM](https://gitlab.com/feilipu/NASCOM_BASIC) (either with or without the APU Module), and can be uploaded to the RC2014 using the `HLOAD` Basic keyword.
+The `basic85` subtype produces a HEX file for use with the [Microsoft Basic ROM](https://gitlab.com/feilipu/NASCOM_BASIC) (the appropriate floating point library can be linked for use either with or without the APU Module), and can be uploaded to the RC2014 using the `HLOAD` Basic keyword.

 Additionally, both the RC2014 `basic` and `basic85` subtypes are supported by the `z88dk-ticks` emulator.
 Where the resulting binary just needs to be titled `rc2014.bin`, and emulated with the correct machine type.
 ```